Dean's Executive Fellowship Cohort Program (Currently Closed)

 - Prepare students to become community engaged scholars who promote social change in local, regional, state, national, and international communities.

 In support of this mission, the Department of Curriculum and Instruction, in collaboration with the College of Education and the Graduate School, will provide up to four years of funding, subject to annual reviews, through a limited number of fellowships, research assistantships, graduate teaching assistantships, and endowed scholarships.
-Funding is competitive to talented students who demonstrate a commitment to diversity, equity, and inclusion and academic excellence that helps achieve the mission of the Cohort program.
+Funding is competitive to talented students who demonstrate a commitment to integrity and academic excellence that helps achieve the mission of the Cohort program.

-Program participants will apply and be accepted to the Department of Curriculum and Instruction within a cohort of full-time, international and/or domestic students who are willing to accomplish the mission of the Cohort program, which will be inaugurated in Fall 2023.
-Students will be accepted every two years.
-The application deadline is November 1, 2022.
+Program participants will apply and be accepted to the Department of Curriculum and Instruction within a cohort of full-time, international and/or domestic students who are willing to accomplish the mission of the Cohort program, which was inaugurated in Fall 2023.

 - Must be a full-time and on-campus student